openvinotoolkit/datumaro/docs/developer_guide.md

 1. Data is read (or produced) by one or many `Extractor`s and merged into a `Dataset`
-1. A dataset is processed in some way
+1. The dataset is processed in some way
-1. A dataset is saved with a `Converter`
+1. The dataset is saved with a `Converter`

 Datumaro has a number of dataset and annotation features:
 - iteration over dataset elements